Melissa-Gi/data_projects/Collaborative_Tracking_App_Dev/ReadMe.md

 This application is configured to run in a Python virtual environment for your convenience:

-1. Create the virtual environment in TeamTJM directory
+1. Create the virtual environment in Collaborative_Tracking_App_Dev directory

 python3 -m venv venv
 NB.
 This application has currently been tested to success with 3.8.3 and 3.10.12